AlexSafatli/AlexSafatli.github.io/index.md

 ### Description

-I am a Masters of Computer Science ([M.C.Sci.](http://en.wikipedia.org/wiki/Master_of_Science_in_Information_Technology)) student finishing the remainder of my degree at [Dalhousie University](http://dal.ca) in [Halifax, Nova Scotia](https://www.google.ca/maps/place/Halifax,+NS/), Canada.
+I am a Masters of Computer Science ([M.C.Sci.](http://en.wikipedia.org/wiki/Master_of_Science_in_Information_Technology)) graduate student completing the remainder of my degree requirements at [Dalhousie University](http://dal.ca) in [Halifax, Nova Scotia](https://www.google.ca/maps/place/Halifax,+NS/), Canada.

-### Purpose
+### Interests

-This webpage is intended to showcase my current and past projects, as well as to provide a gateway for finding information about me or getting in contact with me.
+Computationally expensive problems and complex data structures have a place near to my heart.
+Furthermore, both operating system and language development are areas of computing science that I wish to pursue further, beyond theory and into practical application.

 ### Availability